 This terminated child process is known as a zombie process.
+Try It Out - Zombies but before the parent has finished, we'll see a line like this:

-Try It Out - Zombies fork2.c is jsut the same as fork.c, except that the number of messages printed by the child and paent porcesses is reversed.
+Fork2.c is jsut the same as fork.c, except that the number of messages printed by the child and parent processes is reversed.